About This Drug

 When to Call the Doctor

-- Breast feeding warning: It is not known if this drug passes into breast milk.
-For this reason, women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: Women should not breastfeed during treatment and for 24 months after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In women, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on egg banking.